PlagueHO/game-master-copilot/README.md

 The following _Actions Variables_ should be configured in the GitHub repository:

-- `AZUREAD_INSTANCE`: The Azure AD URL to use for authentication.
-For example, `https://login.microsoftonline.com/`.
 - `LOCATION`: The Azure region to deploy the resources to.
 For example, `EastUS`.
 - `BASE_RESOURCE_NAME_SHARED`: The base name that will prefixed to all _shared_ Azure resources deployed to ensure they are unique.
 For example, `dsr-gmcopilot-shared`.
 - `RESOURCE_GROUP_NAME_SHARED`: The name of the Azure resource group to create and add the _shared_ resources to.
 For example, `dsr-gmcopilot-shared-rg`.

+The following variables are used to configure authentcation to Entra ID for the application.
+See [Enable authentication and authorization in Azure Container Apps with Microsoft Entra ID](https://learn.microsoft.com/azure/container-apps/authentication-azure-active-directory) to learn more about how to configure the Application Registration to use.

+- `ENTRAID_ISSUER_URL`: The base Entra ID Issuer URL to use for authentication.
+For example, `https://login.microsoftonline.com/`.
+- `ENTRAID_TENANT_ID`: The Tenant ID of the Entra ID tenant to use for authentication.
+- `ENTRAID_CLIENT_ID`: The Client ID of the Entra ID Application Registration to use for authentication.

 The _shared_ resrouces are resources that are shared across all environments.
 These resources are: